tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 ## Data Collection, Cleaning, Prepocessing
 <div align="center">  <strong> Healify-LLM model: </strong> </div>

 * Engineered brand new LLM Corpus Dataset of size 6800 samples from scratch.
-Scraping based on [healthline.com](https://www.healthline.com/directory/topics)
+Started with scraping based on [healthline.com](https://www.healthline.com/directory/topics)
 * To enhance the corpus for user experience, Sample addition was done with my python script.
 Enabling it to provide detailed and accurate answers to a wide range of user questioning styles.  <br>
 <!-- The LLM is trained on my from-scratch scraped corpus dataset(based on healthline.com ) of medical queries & professional solutions
 to enhance the corpus for user experience, Sample addition was done with python script .